 What PS4 Firmware 13.50 Actually Changes

 Here's the thing: this one is not a headline-grabber.
-According to Sony's official patch notes, version 13.50 delivers exactly one change:
+Sony's official patch notes list exactly one change for version 13.50:

 - Improved messages and usability on some screens

 That's it.
-There are no new features, no security overhauls, and no performance enhancements listed.
-It's a minor quality-of-life tweak targeting certain interface screens, though Sony has not specified which screens are affected.
+No new features, no security overhauls, no performance enhancements.
+It's a minor quality-of-life tweak targeting certain interface screens, though Sony hasn't specified which screens are affected.

 The Bigger Picture: PS5 Pro Takes Center Stage